bcgov/design-research-guide/docs/planning-research/index.md

 ## 3. Identify the Right Participants

-User research with real participants of your service is the best way to get meaningful information.
+Design research with real participants of your service is the best way to get meaningful information.
 Asking people in your office for feedback will not give insight into how effective your service is at meeting user needs.

 For government services, users can come from many places, and every service will have different types of users.
 There is no such thing as an “average user” or “average British Columbian”.